Japan at the 2024 Summer Olympics: Artistic

-Japan fielded a squad of five male gymnasts for Paris after scoring a runner-up finish in the team all-around at the 2022 World Championships in Liverpool, Great Britain.
+Japan fielded a full squad of male and female artistic gymnasts for Paris.
+Five male gymnasts qualified for the games after scoring a runner-up finish in the team all-around at the 2022 World Championships in Liverpool, Great Britain.
+Meanwhile, the five female gymnasts qualified for the games after advancing to the final round of the team all-around at the 2023 World Championships in Antwerp, Belgium, obtaining one of nine available team spots for nations not yet qualified.